VISION, MISSION, VALUES & OBJECTIVES

 Artistic and Intellectual Excellence, Creativity and Innovation, Independence, Leadership, Community.

 Written by BXA students.

 The skills developed by BXA students span the creative, the technical, the academic, and the practical.
-The objective of the BXA Intercollege Program is to prepare graduates for careers in which they will draw on their creative and academic skills to create, educate, communicate, and innovate across disciplines.
+The objective of the BXA Intercollege Degree Programs is to prepare graduates for careers in which they will draw on their creative and academic skills to create, educate, communicate, and innovate across disciplines.

 Students who complete the BXA curriculum will graduate with the following skills:

 - Foundational knowledge and technical expertise in the CFA concentration area and the DC/MCS/SCS concentration area